Near Mendota Heights in Dakota County, Minnesota — The American Midwest (Upper Plains)

 Erected by The Boy Scouts of America, Troop 345; Gary Simpson.

 Location.
 44° 52.203′ N, 93° 10.367′ W. Marker is near Mendota Heights, Minnesota, in Dakota County.
 Marker is on Sibley Memorial Highway north of Perron Road, on the left when traveling north.
+Marker is along the Big Rivers Regional Trail.
 Touch for map.
-Marker is along the Big Rivers Regional Trail.
 Marker is in this post office area: Saint Paul MN 55120, United States of America.
+Touch for directions.